 For an entity to be granted access to confidential information, there must be an access right authorizing this access.
 An access right consists of four parts: An issuer issuing the access right, a subject being given access, information to which access is granted, and a tuple of constraints that must be satisfied for the subject to get access to the information.
 Either the subject or the tuple of constraints can be omitted from the access right.
 Each piece of information has an owner, who is responsible for issuing access rights to this information.
-For example, Alice issues access rights to her calendar information.
+For example, Alice issues access rights to her activity information.

-We assume that a constraint consists of information and a set of permitted values.
+We assume that a constraint consists of information and of a set of permitted values.
 The constraint is satisfied if the current value of its information equals one of the values in the set.
 A tuple of constraints attached to an access right is satisfied if each constraint in the tuple is satisfied.
 We observe that many sensible constraints in pervasive computing involve information about the context of a person.
 A person's context can include, for example, the current time, her current activity, or her current location.
 In addition, a constraint is typically about the person that either is granted an access right (e.g., "Alice grants Bob access to her calendar if he is in his office.") or grants an access right (e.g., "Alice grants Bob access to her calendar if she is in her office."), but not about third entities.
 Therefore, we are mainly interested in constraints that deal with context-sensitive information about the first two entities (though our presented solution is powerful enough to support constraints involving third entities).
 We focus on context-sensitive constraints that are confidential (e.g., a person's location or activity, but not the current time) and that have dynamic values, which makes it infeasible to check the satisfaction of a constraint upon the specification of an access right.

 We will study information leaks for the following scenario: A client wants to retrieve information provided by a service.
 We use the terms primary information and primary service for referring to this information and service, respectively.
 The client's access right to the primary information has a tuple of constraints.
 We call the information listed in the constraints constraint information and the services offering it constraint services.
-Let us look at an example.
-Alice's access right to Carol's calendar is constrained to Alice being in her office.
-Carol's calendar and Alice's location information are offered by a calendar and a location service, respectively.
-Here, Carol's calendar corresponds to the primary information and Alice's location to constraint information.
-The calendar service is the primary service and the location service is a constraint service.
 Note that for different requests, the same information can be either primary or constraint information, and a service can be either the primary or a constraint service.
+Here, we assume that, for a particular type of information, there is only one service that provides this type of information.
+We discuss the more general case in the extended version of this paper [10, Chapter 5].